johnnytemp/vscode-quick-replace-in-selection/README.md

-# Select Matches/Adjust Selection Using Regex Or Rules README
+# Select Matches Or Adjust Selection Using Regex Or Rules README

 A main feature of this extension are the various "Select Matches" commands.
 They let you search and select the matches by a regular expression (regex) (or literal string [#3](#footnote3)), within the current selection, the whole document, or after cursors.
 It also let you use *predefined patterns* to perform such selections.
 With these commands, you could do job like shrink selections, extends selections, move selections, etc.